If you have any online footprint related to crypto, you probably got a phishing email at least once.

 Alternatively, they may ask you to send some bitcoin to unlock your account.
 They will phrase it quite reasonably as a returnable transaction necessary to prove your ownership of a crypto address.

-The phisher sends you an email urging you to download a new Electrum wallet update via a link the email.
+The Electrum phishing email urges you to download a new Electrum wallet update via a link the email.

-The installed software will look like an Electrum wallet.
-It will prompt you to retype your wallet seed.
+The installed software will look like an Electrum wallet and will ask for your wallet seed.
 The seed will be sent to the phisher who will then take your money.

 How do phishers know your email address?

-Contrary to Reddit conspiracy theories, crypto companies like Ledger or Coinbase do not typically sell your data.
+Stable crypto companies like Ledger or Coinbase do not typically sell your data.
 There have been breaches that leaked email addresses along with physical addresses, though.
+Ledger suffered a breach in July 2020.
+You can check if your email is affected via HaveIBeenPwnd.

 Crypto phishers will also go for emails from breached tech industry apps or CRM, as the overlap with crypto holders is quite high there.
 Breached databases are sold on the darknet.
-You can check if your email is in them via HaveIBeenPwnd.
+You can check if your email is affected via HaveIBeenPwnd.

 Why do so many people fall for phishing